replit/kaboom/doc/14-spritemerge.md

 }
 ```

+## Setting up our game

-Now we'll initialize a kaboom context and set up the scale and font of our game.
+Let's initialize a Kaboom context and set up the scale and font of our game:

 ```javascript
 kaboom({